037 <2.19> The Odyssey

 Mistake: In subsequent frames, Chase is standing farther away from the fire truck first (long shot), but then all of a sudden quite close to it (close-up).

 In the usual process of making a movie or a TV show, scenes are shot at least twice — as a wide angle shot and in close-up, which bears the risk of inconsistencies.
-Compare # 001 (Gus in the Gioberti House) for the advantages and disadvantages of this shooting procedure.
+Compare # 001 (Chase and Maggie at the Gioberti Family Cemetery) for the advantages and disadvantages of this shooting procedure.

 Visconti Winery is now Richard's — so after the merger with McKay, there is a winery on that site.